Shiv9856/Langchain/README.md

 streamlit run app.py

 Contributing
 This repository is for educational purposes only and is not intended to receive further contributions.
-It is supposed to be used as support material for the YouTube tutorial that shows how to build the project.